 - MA Euroculture – (A two-year internationally recognized English-language program which is run in close collaboration with 7 leading European universities)

-- PhD – World History (Three to five years)
+- PhD – History (Four years)

-Department of History supports three research centers:
+Department of History supports four research centers:

-- Center of Urban History
+- Centre of Urban History

-- Center of Modern Exile Studies
+- Centre of Modern Exile Studies

-- Center of Political Catholicism
+- Centre of Political Catholicism